Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 c) In any case, the word pastoral as used by John XXIII in his opening address to the assembled Fathers of Vatican Council II did not refer exclusively to the coming Council, and was not used to excuse false doctrinal or moral teachings in the coming Council, but rather was used in order to ostensibly urge the assembled Fathers to better explain and preserve the “teaching of the Church in its entirety and preciseness . . .”

-d) Therefore, the opening address of John XXIII can in no way be used to justify the idea that a Vatican II was to be a “pastoral council” only, or one which might or would include errors on Faith and Morals in its teachings.
-(If a true ecumenical council is signed by a true Pope, then it is protected by the Holy Ghost and will be free of errors in Faith or morals, as we shall see.)
+d) Therefore, the opening address of John XXIII can in no way be used to justify the idea that Vatican II was to be a “pastoral council” only, or one which might, or would, include errors on Faith and Morals in its teachings.
+(If a true ecumenical council is signed by a true Pope, then it is protected by the Holy Ghost and will be free of errors in Faith or Morals, as we shall see.)

 The 2nd Vatican Council engaged both matters of Faith and Morals – as well as pastoral concerns.